kinmc147258/PluginHooker/README.md

 # PluginHooker

-PluginHooker is a Bukkit plugin that aims to provide an ultimately simple and better method to hook Bukkit events and ProtocolLib PacketEvents
+PluginHooker is a Nukkit plugin that aims to provide an ultimately simple and better method to hook Nukkit events and ProtocolLib PacketEvents
 [Discord](https://discord.gg/fdmkfts)
 [QQ群](https://jq.qq.com/?_wv=1027&k=dhEQrZZW)